 My best guess is that this has to do with the level of connection that I talked about in Experience #2.
 My palm is more connected to my body via the Qi.
 But’s more than this.

 The Qi also seems to protect my hand, and make it more resilient.
-It’s not the same as Iron Palm (which I’ve dabbled in), but there’s definitely a hardening effect.
+It’s not the same as Iron Palm, but there’s definitely a hardening effect.

 If you have comments or theories to add to my own, then please do so in the comments below.
 I’d love to hear from you!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.